Ripser/ripser/README.md

   - `FILE_FORMAT_LOWER_TRIANGULAR_CSV`: lower triangular distance matrix; a comma (or whitespace, or other non-numerical character) separated list of the distance matrix entries below the diagonal, sorted lexicographically by row index, then column index
   - `FILE_FORMAT_UPPER_TRIANGULAR_CSV`: upper triangular distance matrix; similar to the previous, but for the entries above the diagonal; suitable for output from the MATLAB function `pdist`, saved in a CSV file
   - `FILE_FORMAT_DIPHA`: DIPHA distance matrix as described on the [DIPHA] website
+  - `FILE_FORMAT_POINT_CLOUD`: point cloud; a comma (or whitespace, or other non-numerical character)  separated list of coordinates of the points in some Euclidean space, one point per line

 For example, to build with support for coefficients:

 ```sh
 $ c++ -std=c++11 ripser.cpp -o ripser -Ofast -D NDEBUG -D FILE_FORMAT_LOWER_TRIANGULAR_CSV -D USE_COEFFICIENTS
 ```

+A Makefile is provided with some variants of the above options.
+Use `make all` to build them.
+The default `make` only builds a binary with the option `FILE_FORMAT_LOWER_TRIANGULAR_CSV`.

 The following options are supported at the command line: